ErikEJ/erikej.github.io/_posts/2024-04-04-dacfx-rules.md

 Next you will add supporting classes that will be used by the rule.

-## Creating the Custom Code Analysis Rule Supporting Classes
+## Creating the Custom Code Analysis Rule Supporting Class

 Before you create the class for the rule itself, you will add a visitor class.
 This class might be useful for creating additional custom rules.